Power Numbers for Raceway, Cables and Wires

 A raceway segment can, when necessary, be treated as two or more separated sides by "tray splitting" across the tray width.
 In some designs this would represent a physical divider placed down the length of a tray and in others clamping or tying down cables to keep them separated into groups.

 To split a tray you must enter a complex POWER number setting when inserting or Global Editing the tray.
-This setting describes the POWER ranges and numbers on each side of the tray and either the percentage of the tray filling capacity (CABLEFACTOR and WEIGHTFCTR), or the physical distance by which it is split.
+This setting describes the POWER ranges and numbers on each side of the divider and either the percentage of the tray filling capacity (CABLEFACTOR and WEIGHTFCTR), or the physical distance by which it is split.

 The text for a split tray is formatted as follows: